nextthingco/docs/Gadget-docs/source/includes/_build.md

 ```

 * Edit the source files in a chosen project directory.
-* [Build and deploy the project from your host computer](http://ntc-docs-unstable.surge.sh/gadget.html#build-image-locally).
+* [Build and deploy the project from your development machine](http://ntc-docs-unstable.surge.sh/gadget.html#build-image-locally).
 Each project directory has a gadget.yml file that contains the needed configurations for that specific container.

 <aside class="notice">To successfully build an image in the project directory the gadget.yml config file needs to be removed from it first.</aside>